-Lisa Kessler's photographs are in the permanent collection of the Philadelphia Museum of Art and the Teaching Collection of the Lehigh University Art Galleries.
+Lisa Kessler's photographs are in the permanent collections of the Philadelphia Museum of Art, Danforth Art Museum/School, and the Teaching Collection of Lehigh University Art Galleries.
 She is a 2011 recipient of a Massachusetts Cultural Council Artist Fellowship.
 She was runner-up for the Honickman Foundation First Book Prize in Photography, Center for Documentary Studies, for her work on the clergy sex abuse crisis.

 Trained as a historian and a photojournalist, Lisa holds degrees from Brown University and Boston University.
 She was a Vista Volunteer in RI, and lived in Mexico City for three years.

-Kessler teaches Photography at Endicott College and Boston College, a Master Class on Vision and Voice, and is available for private mentoring and workshops.
+Kessler teaches Photography at Boston College, a Master Class on Vision and Voice, and is available for private mentoring and workshops.

 She is currently preparing "Seeing Pink" for book publication and gallery exhibitions, and is available for corporate, editorial, portrait and fine art commissions.
 Three bodies of work are available for exhibition and print sales.

 A book dummy of "Seeing Pink" is available upon request.

 •In the Pink, Danforth Museum of Art, Framingham, MA, April - June, 2014